w3f/research/docs/polkadot/networking/1-overview.md

 i) GRANDPA gossiping

-ii) Parachain networking, which includes: gossiping parachain blocks and sending/ receiving erasure coded pieces
+ii) Parachain networking, which includes: gossiping parachain blocks (attestation gossip) and sending/ receiving erasure coded pieces

 iii) Interchain message-passing

 Next, the schemes will be described in detail.